JAVA-IMAGING/python-imaging/src/README.md

 Extra info that might be helpful:

 - The actual dark frames we've been given comes with a Bayer pattern.
-So the subtraction can get more complicated since it will be done per color channel.
+So the subtraction can get more complicated since it will be done per color channel if it doesn't match the target image to be subtracted from.